Hello DIY Brides!

 Get to know the turquoise-crazed editor and maker behind this creative wedding blog…Read More

-Learn how to make this super fab wedding ring holder in under an hour!Read More
+Learn how to make this super fab bridesmaid survival kit with free printable design!Read More

-Check out our DIY wedding page!
-It’s packed full of detailed step-by-step tutorials just for you!Read More
+Check out our wedding INSPIRATION page!
+It’s packed full of tips and bright ideas for your special day!Read More

 What is your favorite wedding day memory?